taskforge/cli/docs/designs/server.rst

 - Configurable socket name, listen address / port, log file.
 - Config file can disable use of server since not every list will need it and some users would prefer to skip the overhead.
-- A List implementation that speaks the server protocol
+- A TaskList implementation that speaks the server protocol
 - Docker container which can be used to run the Taskforge server